MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/KeywordUrls.md

 ## <a name="gettrackingtemplate"></a>getTrackingTemplate
-Returns the keyword's tracking template.
+Gets the keyword's tracking template.

 [!INCLUDE[tracking-templates](../includes/tracking-templates.md)]